Near-critical spanning forests and renormalization: The structure graph and the scaling limit of the glueing dynamics

-\paragraph {Proof of Theorem \ref {main1}} Let us first recollect a few facts: \begin {enumerate} \item From Result \ref{th.finiteness.S2}, we know that for a given $\eta$ and a given $\eps$, we can find a finite set of points $z_1, \ldots, z_n$, such that (for both the discrete case for all given $\delta$, and the continuous case), with probability at least $1 - \eta$, the graphs obtained by just cutting the trees $\T_{z_1, \ldots, z_n}^\d$ and $\T_{z_1, \ldots, z_n}$ in a Poissonian way along its branches, do contain respectively the vertices and edges of the graphs $\St_\eps^\d (t)$ and $\St_\eps (t)$. \item On the other hand, for a given choice of $z_1, \ldots, z_n$, the convergence of the branches of the tree joining these points in their natural parametrizations ensures that one can find $\eps_1$ small enough so that (uniformly in $\d$ i.e. for each given $\d$) the graph obtained by just cutting the finite trees $\T_{z_1, \ldots, z_n}^\delta$ and $\T_{z_1, \ldots, z_n}$ in a Poissonian way have the property that they are included in $\St_{\eps_1}^\d (t)$ and $\St_{\eps_1} (t)$ with probability at least $1 - \eta$ (simply because the probability that two cuts out of the finitely many cuts end up being at distance smaller than $\eps_1$ of each other is very small). \item By the comparison results recalled at the end of Subsection \ref {USTbackground}, the law of the weighted spanning forest in $\St^\d (t)$ when restricted to the edges in $\St^\d_{\eps_1} (t)$ is dominated by the law of the weighted spanning forest in $\St^\d_{\eps_1}(t)$, and the law of the weighted spanning forest in $\St (t)$ when restricted to the edge in $\St_{\eps_1} (t)$ is dominated by the law of the weighted spanning forest in $\St_{\eps_1} (t)$.
-In particular, if we are given $n$ sites $s_1, \ldots, s_n$ and see that the tree in the weighted spanning forest in $\St^\d (t)$ that joins these $n$ points does stay in the graph $\St^\d_{\eps_1}(t)$ with probability at least $A$, then this means that one can couple the weighted spanning forest in $\St^\d (t)$ and $\St^\d_{\eps_1} (t)$ in such a way that these two subtrees coincide with probability at least $A$ (and the similar statement holds without the superscript $\d$). \item Finally, from Corollary \ref {thmm:cv-struct-graph}, we know that for a well-chosen $\eps_1$, the law of the weighted spanning forest on $\St^\d_{\eps_1} (t)$ converges to that of the weighted spanning forest on $\St_{\eps_1} (t)$ as $\delta \to 0$. \end {enumerate} Recall that $(\tilde \St(s))_{s \in [t, 0]}$ is reconstructed from $\St(t)$ by sampling a weighted spanning forest on $\St(t)$ i.e. the limit of a weighted spanning forest in $\St_\eps (t)$ as $\eps \to 0$.
+Let us first recollect a few facts: \begin {enumerate} \item From Result \ref{th.finiteness.S2}, we know that for a given $\eta$ and a given $\eps$, we can find a finite set of points $z_1, \ldots, z_n$, such that (for both the discrete case for all given $\delta$, and the continuous case), with probability at least $1 - \eta$, the connected components of $\G^\delta(t)$ (resp. $\G(t)$) corresponding to vertices of the graph $\St_\eps^\d (t)$ (resp. $\St_\eps (t)$) all intersect the tree $\T_{z_1, \ldots, z_n}^\d$ (resp. $\T_{z_1, \ldots, z_n}$). \item On the other hand, for a given choice of $z_1, \ldots, z_n$, the convergence of the branches of the tree joining these points in their natural parametrizations ensures that one can find $\eps_1$ small enough so that (uniformly in $\d$, i.e., for each given $\d$) every connected component of $\G^\delta(t)$ (resp. $\G(t)$) that intersects the finite tree $\T_{z_1, \ldots, z_n}^\delta$ (resp. $\T_{z_1, \ldots, z_n}$) has diameter at least $\eps_1$, and hence corresponds to a vertex in $\St_{\eps_1}^\d (t)$ (resp. $\St_{\eps_1} (t)$) with probability at least $1 - \eta$ (this is because the probability that two cuts out of finitely many being at distance smaller than $\eps_1$ of each other is very small). \item By the comparison results recalled at the end of Subsection \ref {USTbackground}, the law of the weighted spanning forest in $\St^\d (t)$ when restricted to the edges in $\St^\d_{\eps_1} (t)$ is dominated by the law of the weighted spanning forest in $\St^\d_{\eps_1}(t)$, and the law of the weighted spanning forest in $\St (t)$ when restricted to the edge in $\St_{\eps_1} (t)$ is dominated by the law of the weighted spanning forest in $\St_{\eps_1} (t)$.
+In particular, if we are given $n$ sites $s_1, \ldots, s_n$ and see that the tree in the weighted spanning forest in $\St^\d (t)$ that joins these $n$ points stays in the graph $\St^\d_{\eps_1}(t)$ with probability at least $A$, then this means that one can couple the weighted spanning forest in $\St^\d (t)$ and $\St^\d_{\eps_1} (t)$ in such a way that these two subtrees coincide with probability at least $A$ (and the similar statement holds without the superscript $\d$). \item Finally, from Corollary \ref {thmm:cv-struct-graph}, we know that for all but countably many $\eps_1$, the law of the weighted spanning forest on $\St^\d_{\eps_1} (t)$ converges to that of the weighted spanning forest on $\St_{\eps_1} (t)$ as $\delta \to 0$. \end {enumerate} Recall that $(\tilde \St(s))_{s \in [t, 0]}$ is reconstructed from $\St(t)$ by sampling a weighted spanning forest on $\St(t)$, i.e., the limit of a weighted spanning forest in $\St_\eps (t)$ as $\eps \to 0$.
 On the other hand, $(\St (s))_{s \in [t, 0]}$ is reconstructed by taking the limit when $\d \to 0$ of the weighted spanning forest on $\St^\d (t)$ (indeed, one reconstructs first $\St^\d (s)$ and then takes the limit $\d \to 0$).